department-of-veterans-affairs/va-digital-service-handbook/_pages/resources/index-more-resources.md

 #
 # Supporting documents (pdfs, docx, etc) should go in /resources/docs.
 #
-# Title and Description display on the page and in HTML meta tags
+# Editable - Title and Description display on the page and in HTML meta tags
 #
 title: More resources
 description: The <i>Digital Delivery Guide</i> refers to the following resources.
 They're collected here for easy reference.